dtangerfors/cloudnine-techtest/README.md

 Tech test made for Cloud Nine.
 The deployed app can be found [here](https://cloudnine-techtest.vercel.app/)!

+The app is built using React and Tailwind CSS.
+Due to the time given and my own schedule, I choose Tailwind for styling to be able to focus more on the code itself.
+Otherwise, if I had more time, I would have chosen Styled Components as for styling. :)

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Installation